PaulBlanche/frugal/doc/src/contents/doc/0.9/03-guides/00-form-submission.md

 ## Submit multiple forms on the same page

-There are two strategies :
+There are two strategies:

 - send each form to a different route
 - send each form with a different HTTP method
 - add a flag to the form to switch between different process

 The first one was already covered.
 The second one is technically possible, but since each HTTP method has a semantic meaning, it would be bad practice to use `DELETE` to update or create identity.
-This leaves us with the third method :
+This leaves us with the third method:

 ```tsx
 import {